 In the current gun violence debate, the National Rifle Association and its supporters often cite the Second Amendment to the U.S. Constitution for their opposition to sensible gun safety laws.
-However, as guest poster Kenny Pick recently wrote here, such a view falsely turns the Second Amendment into a “super right.”
+However, as a guest poster recently wrote here, such a view falsely turns the Second Amendment into a “super right.”
 In fact, most individual rights under the U.S. Constitution, including the Second Amendment and other amendments in the Bill of Rights, are not so absolute; rather, they are subject to reasonable limits.
 Here is a brief and partial list of examples:

 You do not have the right to yell “fire!” in a crowded movie theater, to publish certain sensitive military information such as troop movements during wartime, to show material deemed “obscene,” to call for the incitement of violence, or to commit defamation such as libel and slander.

 You do not have the right to block traffic and hold an impromptu parade down Pennsylvania Avenue in Washington, DC; you have to apply for a permit.

 Your freedom of religion does not allow you to kill other people in religious human sacrifices.